Xavier Rathan-Mayes

-Xavier Andrew Rathan-Mayes (born April 29, 1994) is a Canadian professional basketball player for Bayern Munich of the Basketball Bundesliga (BBL) and the EuroLeague.
+Xavier Andrew Rathan-Mayes (born April 29, 1994) is a Canadian professional basketball player for UNICS Kazan of the VTB United League.
 He played college basketball for the Florida State Seminoles.

 High school career

 Born in Markham, Ontario, he started playing high school basketball at Christian Faith Center Academy in North Carolina.
 However, the NCAA was declining to accept credits received from the school, prompting him to transfer to Huntington Prep School in West Virginia.
 At Huntington Prep School, he played with current NBA player Andrew Wiggins, and he was considered a top 30 player in his class (2013).